 ‘A learning dataset of 473 selective serotonin reuptake inhibitor (SSRI)-alone overdoses was used to determine individual clinical features predictive of serotonin toxicity by univariate analysis.
 Decision rules using CART analysis were developed, and tested on the dataset of all serotonergic overdose admissions.’

-The ‘Hunter’ publications about ST (there are a number that Werneke et al. do not cite — and have presumably not read) encompass all ranges of severity of ST, including potentially fatal toxicity from combinations of MAOIs and SRIs.
-Werneke et al. have obviously not read and understood the oeuvre of Prof Whyte’s ‘Hunter’ group.
-Their scholarship is lamentably deficient for those who make such presumptuous refutations.
+The Hunter publications about ST (there are a number that Werneke et al. do not cite and have presumably not read) encompass all ranges of severity of ST, including potentially fatal toxicity from combinations of MAOIs and SRIs.
+Werneke et al. have obviously not read and understood the oeuvre of Professor Whyte’s ‘Hunter’ group — nor indeed much of the other seminal work in this field.

-Whyte’s paper (11) also clearly states:
+Whyte’s paper also clearly states:

 Six patients were intubated solely for worsening serotonin toxicity***.
 All of these patients had a high fever [>38.5_] and multiple features of serotonin toxicity.
 Review of these life-threatening cases showed that progressive rigidity compromising respiratory function was the precipitating event for intervention in these patients.
-The preceding signs were a high fever (>38.5) and increasing (particularly truncal) rigidity and peripheral hypertonicity (13)***.
+The preceding signs were a high fever (>38.5) and increasing (particularly truncal) rigidity and peripheral hypertonicity ***.

-*** Needless to say, these were all MAOI/SRI interactions, but Werneke et al. clearly did not understand that point and did not look at the reference (13) to the other publication of Whyte et al.
+*** Needless to say, these were all MAOI/SRI interactions, but Werneke et al. clearly did not understand that point and did not look at the reference to the other publication of Whyte et al.

-So, it is assuredly not the case, as these authors carelessly and mistakenly contend, that the ‘Hunter’ criteria have been derived from a specialised subset of patients (‘derived exclusively from SSRI overdoses’) and that they therefore do not represent the drugs, combinations and degrees of severity, that have been shown to precipitate ST.
+So, it is assuredly not the case, as these authors carelessly and mistakenly contend, that the Hunter criteria have been derived from a specialised subset of patients (‘derived exclusively from SSRI overdoses’) and that they therefore do not represent the drugs, combinations, and degrees of severity, that have been shown to precipitate ST.

 Also note, the toxicologists who developed the Hunter criteria have seen and cared-for many other cases of ST caused by MAOIs and SRIs and also many cases of neuroleptic malignant syndrome.
 They are experts who are fully conversant the whole range of severity of presentation of both these conditions, so their opinions are to be taken seriously.

-Few scientists who understand clinical medicine will give weight to case reports (authored by doctors, and even non-medical people, of ‘uncertain’ expertise and experience), and the conclusions drawn from them by persons inexperienced in the field, in comparison to the Hunter groups’ data and expert experience.
+Few scientists who understand clinical medicine will give weight to case reports (authored by doctors, and even non-medical people, of ‘uncertain’ expertise and experience), and the conclusions drawn from them by persons inexperienced in the field.
+Such opinions are of little value in comparison to the Hunter groups’ data and expert experience.

-It may be noted that the discovery of the MAOI properties of methylene blue (MB) was entirely due to my confidence in the predictive validity of the spectrum concept of ST that allowed me to persuade the biochemists to find the research money to assay MB in order to establish that it had MAOI potency (17).
-And indeed, the same process of logic has more recently established the MAOI properties of metaxalone, this time using in silico methods: see here for that story.
+It may be noted that the discovery of the MAOI properties of methylene blue (MB) was entirely due to my confidence in the predictive validity of the spectrum concept of ST that allowed me to persuade the biochemists to find the research money to assay MB in order to establish that it had MAOI potency .
+And indeed, the same process of logic has more recently established the MAOI properties of metaxalone, this time using in silico methods: see here for that interesting story.